Having been wargaming for over 60 years, I thought I would set this website up as a record of my activities.

 The “About” page contains a history of my wargaming over the years, and since I grew up in Southampton, which many might regard as the spiritual home of wargaming in UK, you will notice some well known pioneers of the hobby mentioned there.

-Finally there is a section on Military Historical Research, containing a number of items of straight (ie not wargaming) matters which I have researched over the years.
-This includes a paper on the Authorised Establishments of the British Army (1802-1815), which has details of the organisational structure of infantry, cavalry, artillery, engineers and supporting units.
-There is also a paper on British Converged Light Battalions, the latter formed by converging all of the light infantry and rifle companies in each brigade, as well as a papers on Battalion Field Strengths during the Napoleonic Wars and Cavalry Squadron Field Strengths during the Napoleonic Wars.
-Further papers will follow.
+There is also a section on Military Historical Research, containing a number of items of straight (ie not wargaming) matters which I have researched over the years.
+This section comprises two drop down sub-sections, one on Organisation and one on Tactics.
+The former includes a paper on the Authorised Establishments of the British Army (1802-1815), which has details of the organisational structure of infantry, cavalry, artillery, engineers and supporting units.
+It also includes a paper on British Converged Light Battalions, the latter formed by converging all of the light infantry and rifle companies in each brigade, plus several further papers.

 The right end of the Top Menu has a Contact page and a Search button.